by: Mary-Anne Bowring

-With leases continuing to get shorter, for example some areas of London leases of 40-60 years are common, leaseholders should also be aware of their legal right to extend their lease.
+With leases continuing to get shorter, for example some areas of London leases of 40-60 years are common, leaseholders should also know their legal right to extend their lease.
 Since 1993 when the right to extend your lease was passed, legislation has been changing to benefit the leaseholder.
-For example qualification criteria have been relaxed and it is no longer necessary to live in the flat or own the lease for 2 years first.
-The prospect of extending your lease may seen like a daunting task but it can be achieved by serving a formal legal notice on the freeholder and intermediate landlords.
+For example, qualification criteria have been relaxed, and it is no longer necessary to live in the flat or own the lease for 2 years first.
+The prospect of extending your lease may seem like a daunting task but we can achieve it by serving a formal legal notice on the freeholder and intermediate landlords.
 Your statutory right is an additional 90 years to add to whatever unexpired term you currently hold with ground rent reduced to a peppercorn.

 To get the ball rolling make sure you have all the essential paperwork.
 The valuer will require a copy of the lease to calculate your future ground rent commitments.
-A copy of the lease is also needed to confirm title searches prior to serving a Section 42 Notice to claim your rights.
+I also needed a copy of the lease to confirm title searches before serving a Section 42 Notice to claim your rights.
 It is also important to have at the ready your last ground rent demand to clarify who you are currently paying ground rent to.
 In situations where your Freeholder has long disappeared, there is a procedure called a Vesting Order which ensures that you can still get your lease extended.

 Keep up to date